The Franklin Falls Dam area is open daily from sunrise to sunset.

 Using land for flood risk management, we are able to create and manage recreational opportunities for every age.
 Many people enjoy hunting, fishing, hiking, biking, kayaking and snowshoeing on Corps owned land.
-The U.S. Army Corps of Engineers invites you to come relax at Franklin Falls.
+The U.S. Army Corps of Engineers invites you to come relax at Franklin Falls Dam.
 There are a variety of outdoor recreation activities for you and your family.
-Our developed recreation sites are located at the dam, Shaw Cove and Profile Falls.
+Our developed recreation areas are located at the dam, Ledgeview Overlook, Coolidge Woods, Shaw Cove, and Profile Falls.

-Franklin Falls is located on the Pemigewasset river and is a great place for canoes and kayaks to explore the banks and wildlife the Pemigewasset river has to offer.
-Small motor boats can be launched at the boat ramp located at Shaw Cove Recreation Area.
-Canoes and kayaks can be launched at Shaw Cove, Coolidge Woods, or Periwinkle Field boat launch located in the Profile Falls Recreation Area.
+Franklin Falls Dam is located on the Pemigewasset River and is a great place for canoes and kayaks to explore the banks and wildlife the river has to offer.
+Small motorboats can be launched at the boat ramp located at Shaw Cove Recreation Area.
+Canoes and kayaks can be launched at Shaw Cove, Coolidge Woods, or Periwinkle Field canoe launch located in the Profile Falls Recreation Area.

-State law requires that there be a Personal flotation device (PFD) for every person aboard a water craft.
+State law requires that there be a personal flotation device (PFD) for every person aboard a watercraft including kayaks, canoes, and SUPs.
 We encourage everyone to always wear their PFD!

 Hunting and Fishing

-There are several areas amongst Franklin Falls 3,900 acres of wooded river valley, that offer excellent hunting and fishing opportunities.
+Franklin Falls Dam is comprised of 3,600 acres with many excellent hunting and fishing opportunities.
 Some of the most popular hunting spots are found along the Old Hill Village Trail, which can be easily accessed from Profile Falls Recreation Area.
 The mixed forests and fields provide a habitat for a wide range of wildlife.

 Deer Hunters: tree stands are permitted for day use only.
 Stands found on the property unattended will be taken down.

-The Corps of Engineers works cooperatively with the New Hampshire Fish and Game Department and the U.S. Fish and Wildlife Service to stock various species of fish in the reservoir, including Atlantic salmon.
+The Corps of Engineers works cooperatively with the New Hampshire Fish and Game Department and the U.S. Fish and Wildlife Service to stock various species of fish in the river, including Atlantic salmon.

-The Franklin Falls Dam offers several multi-use trails throughout its scenic 3,900 acres.
+The Franklin Falls Dam offers several multi-use trails throughout its scenic 3,600 acres.
 Many of the trails follow the Pemigewasset River, which has carved a narrow river valley through the New Hampshire hills.
-The lush valley provides homes for a variety of native New England Wildlife, giving hikers, and site seers mush to view while traversing these trails.
+The lush valley provides homes for a variety of native New England wildlife, offering hikers and sightseers much to view while traversing these trails.

-The Franklin Falls Reservoir is a relaxing place for a picnic.
-There are many picnicking spots on the reservoir that provide visitors with tables and shade.
-These spots are located at Profile Falls, Periwinkle Field, Overlook, and at the Dam.
-The picnicking areas at the Dam and at Profile Falls have grills for visitors to use.
+The Franklin Falls Dam is a relaxing place for a picnic.
+There are many picnicking spots that provide visitors with tables and shade located at the dam, Profile Falls, Periwinkle Field, and Ledgeview Overlook.
+The picnicking areas at the dam and Profile Falls Recreation Area have charcoal grills for visitors to use.

 Be aware that the picnic areas do not have running water for drinking or washing hands, so be sure to bring your own beverages and consider bringing hand wipes.
-Pets must be kept on a leash no longer than 6 feet, and pet waste must be properly disposed.
+Pets must be kept on a leash no longer than 6 feet, and pet waste must be properly disposed of.

-During the winter months visitors are encourage to take advantage of the cross country trails and snowmobile trails on the property.
+During the winter months visitors are encouraged to take advantage of the cross-country skiing trails and snowmobile trails on the property.
 Snowmobilers are reminded that all trails are considered multi-use trails and to be courteous to other trail users.

-Each year Profile Falls hosts a Sled dog event that attracts mushers from across New England.
-This is an all day event and spectators are more than welcome.
+Each year Profile Falls Recreation area hosts a dog-sledding event that attracts mushers from across New England.
+This is an all-day event, and spectators are more than welcome.

 Reservations and Fees